Drivable masonry saws use a pump or line pressure to deliver water to the saw blade where it combines with particles and reduces airborne dust levels.

 One study, “A case-control study of airways obstruction among construction workers”, examined occupational exposures to vapors, gases, dusts and fumes (VGDF) among older construction workers between 1997 and 2013, comparing 834 workers with COPD and 1,243 controls.
 Approximately 18% (95% CI=2-24%) of COPD in this population can be attributed to workplace exposures associated with construction tasks.
 After adjusting for smoking habits in this population, the study also revealed among construction workers who never smoked, 32% (95% CI=6-42%) of COPD was attributable to the workplace.

-A concrete scabbler with vacuum dust collection reduces airborne dust during the removal of concrete or coatings from concrete.
+A hand-held scarifier or milling machine with vacuum dust control reduces airborne dust during the removal or roughening of concrete.

 Personal Protective Equipment